![]() |

 Sometimes, the converter does not produce a satisfactory LaTeX file

-even after some twiddling with the above preferences.
+even after some tinkering with the above preferences.
 The most

 frequent problem concerns bad line breaks.
 Occasionally, certain